 For more information, see Configure Resource Management preferences.

 Resource allocation: As a resource manager, or a Project Owner, you can define allocation of resources for your projects as well as assign work.
-For this step, you can manage the allocation of your resources at the project level using the Resource Planner.
+For this step, you can manage the estimate the allocation of your resources using the Resource Planner or the Scenario Planner, and assign actual work to users in the Workload Balancer.

-For more information about resource planning, see the following sections:
+For more information about resource planning and assigning work, see the following sections:

 The following users have access to the Resource Management tools in Workfront: